sigstore/docs/content/en/cosign/overview.md

 While you do not have to use an existing key you can generate a key and sign with it or another key you may wish to use.
 However, it is recommended that you use keyless signing.

-To generate keys using a KMS provider, you can use the cosign generate-key-pair command with the --kms flag.
+To generate keys using Cosign, use the cosign generate-key-pair command.

 ```
-$ cosign generate-key-pair --kms <some provider>://<some key>
+$ cosign generate-key-pair
 ```

 The following example shows the process of signing with an existing key.
 You must enter the password of the private key to sign.